adam12/adam12/README.md

-While I am thankful for the opportunity and world that Ruby on Rails opened for me back in 2005, I don't believe that a monoculture is great for any language, and since 2015 have been working daily with Ruby but without Rails in any capacity.
+While I am thankful for the opportunity and world that Ruby on Rails opened for me back in 2005, I don't believe that a monoculture is great for any language, and since 2015 have been working daily with Ruby but with minimal Rails involvement.
 I will still use Rails if the job requires, but enjoy working with other fantastic libraries in the Ruby ecosystem.